BLINDNESS AND EARNING WORK CREDITS FOR SSD BENEFITS

 SSD benefits for the blind are available under SSA’s laws.
 In order to qualify for Social Security Disability benefits due to blindness, you will need to provide evidence that shows you meet the visual listings.
 The visual listings for blindness include people who have been blind since birth.
 Learn more here about disability benefits for blindness.

 In addition, it applies to those that have severe vision loss due to conditions like glaucoma, retinopathy, and traumatic injury.
 In fact, the blind can qualify for disability and still continue to work while receiving monthly benefits, provided they meet all requirements.
+On this website we have a list of Utah resources for the blind and those with visual loss.

 SSD BENEFITS FOR THE BLIND FALL UNDER LISTING 2.00